igneous-labs/S/docs/overview.md

 ### SOL Value

 Since we're dealing exclusively with LSTs, all accounting and calculations are done in SOL terms.

-The SOL value of a LST can be though of as "how much unstaked SOL will I get in the next epoch if I redeem and deactivate the LST right now".
+The SOL value of a LST can be thought of as "how much unstaked SOL will I get in the next epoch if I redeem and deactivate the LST right now".
 This therefore includes the stake pool's withdrawal fees at that instant.

 ## Programs